brentp/vcfanno/README.md

 from a single annotation file--in this case, the op determines how the many values are `reduced`.
 Valid operations are:

- + js:$javascript // see section below for more details
+ + lua:$lua // see section below for more details
  + mean
  + max
  + min